Amaliebra/07.10.2024-CRUD-project/readme.md

 ## Introduction
-- This is school project me and Amalie made together.
+- This is school a project me and Amalie made together.
 - we made a weather app to show the weather in our city